shopsys/shopsys/docs/installation/application-configuration.md

 ## Configuration by environment variables

-Environment variables are really handy to configure the right setting in desired application environment.
+Environment variables are really handy to configure the right setting in the desired application environment.
-You may want to set some setting in different way (such as production, test or CI servers).
+You may want to set some settings in a different way (such as production, test, or CI servers).
 [Setting environment variables](/introduction/setting-environment-variables) depends on environment of your application.

 ### Application